 Progestogens may increase the risk of the following:

-An increase in LDL (the bad) cholesterol levels: Progestogens may have this effect.
+Increase in LDL (the unhealthy) cholesterol levels: Progestogens may have this effect.
 However, micronized progesterone (a natural rather than synthetic progesterone) appears to have a less negative effect on LDL levels than synthetic progestins.

 Blood clots in the legs and lungs.